Return Expressions

 }

-Because return has type !, it can appear in contexts that expect any type.
+Because a return expression has type !, it may appear in any context where a value of any type is expected (3.4:4).

 fn test(x: i32) -> i32 {